coderefinery/jupyter/content/motivation.md

 - The name "Jupyter" derives from Julia+Python+R, but today Jupyter kernels exist for [dozens of programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

+### Jupyter Notebook-ish functionalities are widely used

+Many tools can have jupyter-like behaviour: code and markdown cells
+- VSCode
+- Google Colab
+- GitHub Codespaces

 ---

 ## Case examples